zookz/cordova-plugin-health/README.md

 * HealthKit includes medical data (eg blood glucose), Google Fit is only related to fitness data
 * HealthKit provides a data model that is not extensible, Google Fit allows defining custom data types
-* HealthKit allows to insert data with the unit of measurement of your choice, and automatically translates units when quiered, Google Fit uses fixed units of measurement
+* HealthKit allows to insert data with the unit of measurement of your choice, and automatically translates units when queried, Google Fit uses fixed units of measurement
 * HealthKit automatically counts steps and distance when you carry your phone with you and if your phone has the CoreMotion chip, Google Fit also detects the kind of activity (sedentary, running, walking, cycling, in vehicle)
 * HealthKit automatically computes the distance only for running/walking activities, Google Fit includes bicycle also